FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\* Yifan Yu: I really like the cat your team draw in the story board.
-The cat looks cute.
-Also the internal mechanics are particularly detailed and I really like the concept of what you have designed for the internal structure.
-Your video is very creative, and the cardboard chosen would give us a better idea of the volume size of the product.
-But I would like to see more interaction between people and product.
-I also hope that this product will have more features in the future, especially the more practical ones making it more than just a cat with glowing eyes.
-There also should be some explanation in the video your team provide.

-Ben: I liked the device a lot!
-My only negative comment would be that you didn’t really answer all the questions posed in the prompt.
-I thought your video was very clear and good.
-The interaction was well demonstrated.

-Gilberto: I really liked the illustrations for your device, the only thing I can say is to reorganize the answers to how the professor wanted

-Gloria: I really like your drawings!
-Your demo video was very cool and I liked how cat eyes changed as different external actions performed.
-One thing I would suggest is that adding explanations/notes next to your drawings would be very helpful for people to follow :)

-Kenneth: I really liked the simple but cute and effective drawings for your storyboard.
-It was very clear to me what your ideas were for your device.
-I also liked the video you made for showcasing the device, it was clear and visually effective.
-It also includes subtitles, which makes things even clearer.
-The concept was cute and creative, I liked the use of the stuffed elephant to show how an animal can interact with the device :).
-You could possibly add more features and have some form of human interaction not just with pets and the device.
-Also for lab1b, I think adding sound such as purring or growling when the pet does certain actions would be very cool.
+\*\***Summarize feedback from your partners here.**\*\*

 ## Make it your own